Itabashi Tokyo, Japan Travel Guide

 Private Railways: The Tobu Tojo Line serves the western part of Itabashi, with multiple stations including Kami-Itabashi, Tokiwadai, and Narimasu.
 This line also connects directly to Ikebukuro Station, functioning as another link for residents and visitors.

-Detailed route maps are available at all train and subway stations, often in English, and online.
+Detailed route maps are available at all train and subway stations, often in English, and on the internet.

 Trains/subways operate from ~5:00 AM to 1:00 AM, with high frequency (2-3 min) during peak hours.